souhailelaissaoui/aws-personalize-bank-recommender/README.md

 4. **Update API Endpoint**
    - In the AWS CloudFormation console, go to the Outputs tab of your stack.
    - Find the `ApiUrl` output value.
-   - Open the `index.html` file locally and replace the placeholder API URL with the actual URL from the CloudFormation output.
+   - Open the `index.html` file locally and replace the placeholder API URL (INSERT_YOUR_API_ADDRESS_HERE) with the actual URL from the CloudFormation output.
    - Re-upload the updated `index.html` to your S3 bucket following step 3.

 5. **Access the Website**